MarkStringer/MarkStringer.github.io/_posts/2014-04-18-Fear_Itself.markdown

 And I'm frightened of all the "liberals" and feminists who seem to think that if only we practice just enough Stalinism, the world will be a better place.
 And I'm frightened of people knowing that I don't agree with feminists.
 I keep wanting to side with feminists - but logic - and they keep siding with the fucking patriarchy.
 Talk about fucking daddy issues.

 I'm frightened that I'm a white middle-class, educated, middle class male and I'm not in the patriarchy.

-I am truly [terrified of transgender pronouns]( https://genderneutralpronoun.wordpress.com/) (although I have no problem with transgender people &ndash; and I'm frightened that people know I have a fear of one will allow them to assert that I have a fear/hatred of the other).

 And I'm frightened of all this NSA, snoop on everything, facebook knows when you're about to go down with the flu stuff.